puthusseri/DeskBuildDetails/README.md

 4. Click "Load unpacked" and select this project folder.

 ## Usage
-Once installed, the extension will display build details for Zoho Desk in your browser.
+Once installed, the extension will display build details for Desk in your browser.

 ## Development
 - Edit `content.js` for logic changes.